 The amount of cash flow that we generate in any given year depends upon a variety of factors including the amount of cash income taxes that we are required to pay, which will increase as tax depreciation and amortization decreases.
-The amount of depreciation and amortization that we deduct for book (i.e., financial reporting) purposes will differ from the amount that the Company can deduct for tax purposes.
-The table below compares the estimated depreciation and amortization for book purposes to the amount that we expect to deduct for tax purposes based on currently owned assets.
+The amount of depreciation and amortization that we deduct for book (i.e., financial reporting) purposes will differ from the amount that the Company can deduct for Federal tax purposes.
+The table below compares the estimated depreciation and amortization for book purposes to the amount that we expect to deduct for Federal tax purposes based on currently owned assets.
 We file our tax returns based on a calendar year.
-The amounts below are based on our September 30 fiscal year, and the tax amounts include any 100% bonus depreciation available for fixed assets purchased between October 1, 2017 and March 31, 2018.
-The depreciation for any expected future fixed assets purchases is not reflected in the table.
+The amounts below are based on our September 30 fiscal year, and the tax amounts include any 100% bonus depreciation available for fixed assets purchased between October 1, 2017 and June 30, 2018.
+However, this table does not include any forecast of future annual capital purchases.
+Given historical levels of annual capital purchases and the current law related to Federal bonus depreciation, it is likely that Federal tax depreciation and amortization will exceed book depreciation and amortization for most, if not all, of the periods presented in the table below.